BeMoreDifferent/liquid-glass-js/README.md

 A modern JavaScript library for creating stunning liquid glass effects with both CSS classes and web components.
 Features advanced SVG displacement filters, chromatic aberration, and smooth animations.

+> **Inspired by**: [Liquid Glass in CSS (and SVG)](https://medium.com/ekino-france/liquid-glass-in-css-and-svg-839985fcb88d) by Adrien Gautier, but modified for custom HTML components and heavily optimized for rendering speed and reduced battery usage.

 ## Features

 - 🌊 **Liquid Glass Effects**: Advanced displacement and blur effects